On this page you will find a variety of services that offer support locally, nationally and online.

 At St Paul’s we offer differing levels of support:

-Universal Support – To meet the needs of all our pupils through our overall ethos and our wider curriculum.
-For instance, our Growth Mindset programme.
+Universal Support – To meet the needs of all our pupils through our overall ethos and our wider curriculum, such as in PSHE and within the culture of our classrooms.

 Additional support – For those who may have short-term needs and those who may have been made vulnerable by life experiences such as bereavement.
 For instance ELSA.